-82. Codex is an AI system.
+- 82. Codex is an AI system.
 Another way to describe it is a "model."
-Without Codex, Copilot, or another AI-code-lookup-tool, code is written both by originating code from the writer's own knowledge of how to write code as well as by finding pre-written portions of code that-under the terms of the applicable license-may be incorporated into the coding project.
+Without Codex, Copilot, or another AI-code-lookup-tool, code is written both by originating code from the writer's own knowledge of how to write code as well as by finding pre-written portions of code that-under the terms of the applicable license-may be incorporated into the coding project. - 83.
+Unlike a human programmer that has learned how code works and notices when code it is copying has attached license terms, a copyright notice, and/or attribution, Codex and Copilot were developed by feeding a corpus of material, called "training data," into them.
+These AI programs ingest all the data and, through a complex probabilistic process, predict what the most likely solution to a given prompt a user would input is.
+Though more complicated in practice, essentially Copilot returns the solution it has found in the most projects when those projects are somehow weighted to adjust for whatever variables Codex or Copilot have identified as relevant.

-18 83.
-Unlike a human programmer that has learned how code works and notices when code it is copying has attached license terms, a copyright notice, and/or attribution, Codex and 19 Copilot were developed by feeding a corpus of material, called "training data," into them.
-These 20 AI programs ingest all the data and, through a complex probabilistic process, predict what the 21 most likely solution to a given prompt a user would input is.
-Though more complicated in 22 23 practice, essentially Copilot returns the solution it has found in the most projects when those projects are somehow weighted to adjust for whatever variables Codex or Copilot have identified 24 as relevant.
-25 https://matt.curinga.com/think-js/#gnu-free-documentation-license.
-4:22-cv-06823-JST 20 84.
-Codex and Copilot were not programmed to treat attribution, copyright notices, and license terms as legally essential.
-Defendants made a deliberate choice to expedite the release of Copilot rather than ensure it would not provide unlawful Output.
+12 https://matt.curinga.com/think-js/#gnu-free-documentation-license.

-85. The words "study" and "training" and "learning" in connection with AI describe 4 algorithmic processes that are not analogous to human reasoning.
-AI models cannot "learn" as 5 humans do, nor can it "understand" semantics and context the way humans do.
-Rather, it detects 6 7 statistically significant patterns in its training data and provides Output derived from its training 8 data when statistically appropriate.
-A "brute force" approach like this would not be efficient nor 9 even possible for humans.
-A human could not memorize, statistically analyze, and easily access thousands of gigabytes of existing code, a task now possible for powerful computers like those 10 that make up Microsoft's Azure cloud platform.
-To accomplish the same task, a human may 11 search for Licensed Materials that serve their purpose if they believe such materials exist.
-And if 12 13 that human finds such materials, they will probably abide by its License Terms rather than risk infringing its owners' rights.
-At the very least, if they incorporate those Licensed Materials into 14 their own project without following its terms they will be doing so knowingly.
-15
+and license terms as legally essential.
+Defendants made a deliberate choice to expedite the release algorithmic processes that are not analogous to human reasoning.
+AI models cannot "learn" as humans do, nor can it "understand" semantics and context the way humans do.
+Rather, it detects statistically significant patterns in its training data and provides Output derived from its training data when statistically appropriate.
+A "brute force" approach like this would not be efficient nor even possible for humans.
+A human could not memorize, statistically analyze, and easily access thousands of gigabytes of existing code, a task now possible for powerful computers like those that make up Microsoft's Azure cloud platform.
+To accomplish the same task, a human may search for Licensed Materials that serve their purpose if they believe such materials exist.
+And if that human finds such materials, they will probably abide by its License Terms rather than risk infringing its owners' rights.
+At the very least, if they incorporate those Licensed Materials into and OpenAI were trained on.
+Plaintiffs know for certain from GitHub and OpenAI's statements, that both systems were trained on publicly available GitHub repositories, with Copilot having publicly available sources, including code in public GitHub repositories."
+Similarly, GitHub has described13 Copilot's training material as "billions of lines of public code."
+GitHub researcher